 - Compare what’s available.
 Don’t just buy the first policy you come across.
 Compare multiple policies from a range of providers before signing on the dotted line.
 Compare the price and coverage can save you a lot of trouble when disaster strikes.

 - Single-trip or multi-trip policy.
 Take a second to consider the number of trips you take each year.
-If you’re a frequent traveler, you might be better off investing in an annual multi-trip policy to provide insurance cover for several trips for year.
+If you’re a frequent traveler, you might be better off investing in an annual multi-trip policy to provide insurance coverage for several trips for year.
 However, if the holiday you’re planning is more of a one-off thing, look at a policy to cover just this one journey.

 - Consider joint policies.
-If you’re traveling with a spouse, family member or other companion, you can save a significant amount of money by purchasing a joint policy as opposed to buying separate cover.
+If you’re traveling with a spouse, family member or other companion, you can save a significant amount of money by purchasing a joint policy as opposed to buying separate coverage.

 - Look for discounts.
 If you find a great discount, take advantage of it.
 Some insurers offer discounts to regular customers, while certain employers also have group deals with insurance companies.